marcusoftnet/business-card/README.md

-# business-card
+# Marcus Business card

-A very geeky version of my business card
+Now you can npx me. `npx marcusofnet`